 At the time of this writing, it is mid-April, which means that it’s the perfect time of year to start witnessing the Colorado Blue Spruce blossom with beautifully colored flowers, which can range in color from pinkish-purple to yellowish-green.
 Some can even appear as a bright orange color.
 Once these flowers have begun to pollinate, it will start to bear 3-4 inch pinecones as its fruit, which mainly begin to appear towards the crown or top of the tree.

 And the good news is that Colorado Blue Spruce trees are so common throughout Denver that you probably won’t have to leave your neighborhood to find one, especially once you learn how to become an expert in spotting them.
 And for you homeowners out there – why not consider gifting your landscape with a few?
 Your yard will thank you, and quite possibly your home value too!
-You really can’t go wrong with the Colorado Blue Spruce, and if you’re looking for advice on the most ideal place to plant them in your yard, don’t hesitate to reach out to use for a free consultation for your tree service needs.
+You really can’t go wrong with the Colorado Blue Spruce, and if you’re looking for advice on the most ideal place to plant them in your yard, don’t hesitate to reach out to us for a free Denver tree removal consultation for your tree service needs in Denver, Aurora, Arvada, Wheat Ridge and Lakewood.

 Other Helpful Articles: